 Anyway, ship burning stopped when the supply of derelict ships ran out.
 Not to mention before the advent of the EPA in the 1970s.
 But, I digress….

 Green Lake Aqua Theater and the Aqua Follies

-For nearly two decades, the theater-on-the-lake hosted sell-out crowds of over 5,000 ticket holders for summer opera productions, comedians including Bob Hope, jazz festivals, rock bands, and of course, acrobatic water follies, complete with diving clowns and synchronized swimmers.
+For nearly two decades, the theater-on-the-lake hosted sell-out crowds of over 5,000 ticket holders for summer opera productions, comedians including Bob Hope, jazz festivals, rock bands, and the once-and-famous acrobatic water follies, complete with diving clowns and synchronized swimmers.
 Pretty fun stuff.

 Read more about the Aqua Theater history at http://www.historylink.org/File/1052 and http://www.historylink.org/File/4224 and http://www.seattlecanoekayak.club/index.php?id=history and http://www.greenlakecrew.org/?page_id=143.

-There’s an interesting book about Green Lake by Brittany Wright with a retro cover depicting some of the aqua follies gals, which you can check out from the Seattle Public library: https://seattle.bibliocommons.com/item/show/2417562030_seattles_green_lake
+There’s also an interesting book about Green Lake by Brittany Wright with a retro cover depicting some of the aqua follies gals.
+You can check out “Seattle’s Green Lake” from the Seattle Public library: https://seattle.bibliocommons.com/item/show/2417562030_seattles_green_lake

 Signature Seafair Events

 Several Seafair signature events personify the Seattle spirit and the community fun that makes this unique summer festival what it is.
 These are our favorites:

 The Seafair Pirates Landing kicks off Seafair by storming the shore of Alki Beach in West Seattle.
 Their revelry includes shooting off cannons, waving swords, and sometimes scaring the wee tykes to tears (so maybe warn them ahead that it’s all make believe).
 The pirates are volunteers, one of five volunteer groups that make Seafair happen.
 Find more information about the Volunteer Ambassador Groups below.